 We express ourselves emotionally, through music, drama, speaking, visual arts, writing, or any number of creative expressions.
 In discussing our ideas with a good listener, we can become very animated because we’re just so passionate about having those ideas understood.

 We process information from almost every angle and every perspective before drawing any conclusions.
 We can appear surprised when someone shares a perspective we haven’t already mulled over.
 This isn’t always arrogance – it just happens so rarely because that’s how extensively we think about everything.
 But it does take patience to allow others to share their thoughts fully, without interrupting that we’d already thought of it.

 Our bodies are thoroughly connected to our emotions.
-My sister once told me, “Kati, you have always experienced your emotions in your physical body.”
+My sister once told me, “Kate, you have always experienced your emotions in your physical body.”
 At the time I didn’t realize this was a feature of being a highly sensitive person.
 But it’s true that we often experience emotional stress (good or bad) physically.
 If we are feeling nervous, excited, fearful, or just really happy – we may tremble, flush, sweat, have indigestion, or get a headache.

 Our environment affects us more than most people, too.
 Caffeine, sleep, food, lighting, noise volume, clutter, smells, EMFs, and relational energy can all have a big impact on our well-being.
 This doesn’t mean we don’t like going places and trying new things.
 I, for one, love to experience the world around me in all its glory!
 But I am aware of the things that tend to overstimulate my nervous system and try to keep my essential oils handy to prevent “overload.”